Java concurrency and thread interview questions answers

 Java Interview questions on Concurrency and multithreading

 As I said, in this Java article, not only, I will share some of the most commonly asked thread interview question at freshers and beginners level, like upto 2 to 4 years of experience, and some tips and tricks to answer them correctly.
 By the way these thread interview questions are equally useful for senior Java developers or guys with some Java experience in hand.
 I tried to share answers of these interview questions on thread as well but I suggest you do some research and learn the topic well to answer any followup questions, which comes due to your response of these thread questions in Java.
-Anyway here are my collection of Java thread interview question and how to answers them in Java :
+Anyway here are my collection of Java thread interview question and how to answers them in Java :1) What is difference between start and run method in Java Thread?

 This thread interview question is also ask as if start() method eventually callrun() method than why do you need to call start() method, why not callrun() method directly. well reason is that because start method creates a new thread and call the code written inside run method on new thread while calling run method executes that code on same thread. see start vs run method in Java for more details.